Tuplanolla/dez/prototype/notes.md

 These informal notes complement some papers and implementations.

+## Personal Notes by Sampsa Kiiskinen

+### Coherence Conditions

+When defining classes,
+all the operational classes must be constraints and all the predicative classes must be coercible fields.

+### Naming Conventions

+Operative classes are prefixed with `Has` and predicative classes with `Is`.
+Operations themselves are abbreviated to less than six characters, while predicates are never abbreviated.

+Definitions and instances for a type are prefixed with its name.
+For example, we would have `Instance t_magic_lamp : MagicLamp t`.

+Coercible fields contain the verb `is`, while plain fields do not.
+For example, we would have `opr_is_associative : IsAssociative A` or `opr_associative : forall x y z : A, x + (y + z) == (x + y) + z`.

+Parametric relations and morphisms have the suffixes `relation` and `morphism` respectively.

+### Implicit Generalization

+When defining classes, implicit generalization must not be used.
+When declaring parametric relations or morphisms, implicit generalization should be used.
+When defining theorems, implicit generalization may be used.

 ## Type Classes for Mathematics in Type Theory by Spitters and van der Weegen

 Regarding overlapping instances of operational classes (major issue),